Dermatologist's Tips to Deal with Ingrown Hairs

 What can people do to lower the risk that they'll have an ingrown hair near their groin?

 You can exfoliate the skin with a shower mitt, cloth or sponge to help keep dead skin from covering the hair-follicle openings.
+Make sure to keep your shower cloth dry and clean between uses.

-I tell my patients that if they are going to wax or shave groin hairs, they should exfoliate regularly in the shower for several weeks to a month afterward.
+I also tell my patients that if they are going to wax or shave groin hairs, they should exfoliate regularly in the shower for several weeks to a month afterward.
 Wearing loose clothing to help reduce friction of the skin has helped, too.

 What should you do if you happen to get an ingrown hair, anyway?